PlumpMath/CUDA-OpenGL-Interop---mini-raytracer/readme.txt

 *NB* The final result is not absolutely correct.
 Use at own risks.

 RaytraceInterop has no copyright, no copyleft, use, sell and do whatever you want.

+Naive implementation without shadow rays, brdfs, compex shading, etc.
+Up to 40-50fps on Macbook Pro, i7, 650m, 512x512 resolution, can be at least 2-3 times faster.